-My mind quickly changed after driving 30 minutes off road down a rough black sand beach to the DC plane crash.
+After our safety briefing, we were well on our way.
+As we ventured down a rough black sand beach to the DC plane crash.
 We parked.
 I cracked my window open and stuck my hand out.
-The strength of my arm barely pushed against the wind.
-We reversed and positioned with the wind pushing against the door.
+We were parked the wrong way, as told by our Iceland rental company.
+We reversed and positioned ourselves with the wind pushing against the door.
 My boyfriend carefully exited his side of the car then came over to help me.
 Staggering toward the wreckage I looked over and saw an unfortunate couple battling the same battle I just had, but their car was already severely damaged and parked in the wrong direction.
-The door was hanging from the hinges and would neither shut nor open.
-I also remembered several cars in the ditch, stuck in snow and sliding over ice and I pitied the drivers, since they probably didn’t receive the proper training we got from KuKu campers.
-Or perhaps, they were just negligent.
+The door was hanging off the hinges and would neither shut nor open.
+During our time in Iceland we several cars in the ditch, stuck in snow and sliding over ice and I pitied the drivers since they probably didn’t receive the proper training we received, or perhaps, they were just negligent.
 It is important to heed the rules of the road in Iceland and be prepared for the worst.

 1. Rent a 4×4 Car in Iceland

 In the winter even the main roads, can be covered in inches of solid ice or snow.
 The extra strength helps you maintain control over the car and helps prevent you sliding off.
 It’s important to be a safe and cautious drive in the snow.
 Things to help prevent you from sliding off the road are, giving yourself a safe distance between you and the car in front of you, pump the breaks, never overcorrect your steering wheel, listen to all rules of the road and don’t drive during severe storms or weather.
-In the off chance you go into the snowy banks the 4×4 is easiest to help you maneuver your way out.
+In the off chance you do go into the snowy banks the 4×4 is easiest to help you maneuver your way out.

 First, don’t panic and attempt to speed out or spin your tires excessively!